bjin/mpv-prescalers/README.md

 * Without any suffix: Works on `YUV` video, upscale only luma plane. (like the old `prescale-luma=...` option in `mpv`).
 * `-chroma*`: Works on `YUV` video, upscale only chroma plane.
-* `-native-yuv`: Works on `YUV` video, upscale all planes after they are merged.
+* `-yuv`: Works on `YUV` video, upscale all planes after they are merged.
   (If you really want to use these shaders for `RGB` video, you can use `--vf-add format=fmt=yuv444p16`.
   But be aware that there is no guarantee of colorspace/depth conversion correctness from `mpv` then.)
-* `-native`: Works on all video, upscale all planes after they are merged.
+* `-rgb`: Works on all video, upscale all planes after they are merged and converted to `RGB`.

 For `nnedi3` prescaler, `neurons` and `window` settings are indicated in the filename.